USCIS Introduces Form I-910 and Centralizes the Civil Surgeon Application Process

 - Improve overall efficiency and integrity of the program.

-Once centralization goes into effect, physicians seeking civil surgeon designation will need to complete Form I-910, Application for Civil Surgeon Designation, and pay a $615 application fee.
+Physicians seeking civil surgeon designation need to complete Form I-910, Application for Civil Surgeon Designation, and pay a $615 application fee.
 This new application form and process implements provisions of the agency’s 2010 Fee Rule.
-It will not affect current civil surgeons.
-Prospective civil surgeons should not file the form and fee prior to March 11, 2014.
+It does not affect current civil surgeons.

 Previously, civil surgeon designation has been a local process at the district or field office with jurisdiction over the prospective civil surgeon’s office location.
 The new process is detailed in Volume 8, Part C of the USCIS Policy Manual, which replaces the civil surgeon designation guidance found in Chapter 83.4 of the Adjudicator’s Field Manual (AFM).
 The new policy on civil surgeons: